What is my art about?

 When I graduated college, I got a job at a university that I fully intended to be temporary.
 But it was the mid-1990s and there was this new thing called the Internet, and since I had art and design skills, the university let me work on designing a page for them.
 That morphed into my career as a web designer.
-I am skilled in web design, app design ,email design, HTML, CSS, a bit of JS and PHP, user experience, and WordPress, among other things (see my resume for more details).
+I am skilled in web design, user interface design, email design, HTML, CSS, a bit of JS and PHP, user experiences, and WordPress, among other things (see my resume for more details).

 My artistic interests and influences

-Painters at my university were strongly encouraged to develop our own styles, so I did.
-This does not happen in all schools.
+Painters at my college were strongly encouraged to develop our own styles, so I did.
+This does not happen in all schools, and I consider myself extremely lucky to have been encouraged to find my own voice.
 I was very interested in the classical styles of German Expressionism and Cubism, particularly Chagall, Rothko, Marc, and Braque.

 I’m fascinated by buildings and cities in juxtaposition with nature, and my style has grown to encompass that.
 This generally manifests itself in my work as a fantasy kind of nature.
 My cities and buildings are representational and stylized as well.
 I love the idea of nature taking back its space, engulfing man made objects.
 A lot of my objects are part man made, part natural… such as perfect shiny metallic spheres emerging from plantlike tendrils.

 My soapbox philosophy on Good Art and Bad Art

 I was taught never to be snooty about art.
 Painting is art.
 Music is art.
 Dancing is art.
 Crafts are art.
 Anything you do that satisfies a creative itch inside you is art.